ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.python.markdown

 * From statement, defining the documents source, ex: `from Orders`.
 The from statement can only address collections, therefore, indexes are not supported.

 * Where statement describing the criteria according to which it will be decided to either send the documents to the worker or not.
-Those statements supports either RQL like `equality` operations (`=`, `==`) ,
+Those statements support either RQL like `equality` operations (`=`, `==`) ,
   plain JavaScript expressions or declared function calls, allowing to perform complex filtering logic.
   The subscriptions RQL does not support any of the known RQL searching keywords.

 * Select statement, that defines the projection to be performed.
   The select statements can contain function calls, allowing complex transformations.

 * Include statement allowing to define include path in document.